bengouma/raspify/README.md

 # raspify
-Node module that adds a raspberry noise between each word
+Pass sentence to raspify() function, returns sentence with raspberry noise between each word like when SpongeBob was in RockBottom.